Ranger-26/AP-CSP-projects/README.md

 Climber-Me and my partner worked on this scratch game togethor.
 I worked on the jump mechanic and powerbar and obstacles while my partner did the physics and graphics,

 Uninendo controller - Project that simulates how bits are represented in controllers.

+Image filter - Project which applys filters hand made which manipulated the image pixel data to custom images